unosquare/ffmediaelement/README.md

 - Ability to pick media streams contained in a file or a URL.
 - Ability to pass input and codec parameters.
 - Ability to introduce hardware decoding acceleration via devices or via codecs.
+- Ability to capture stream packets, audio, video and subtitle frames
+- Ability to record streams

 *... all in a single MediaElement control*